 Skip to main content

-Translate PLC Values
+Translate Texts From Your PLC

-Before diving into the details, you may want to review these fundamentals first:
+Before diving into the details, you may want to review these fundamentals first: What Are Translations and Translation Keys?

-A Basic Example
+Basic Example

 Suppose you want to send an error message from your PLC to the HMI.
 You likely wouldn't want to store the translation on your PLC, along with all other language translations.